Equal opportunity for employers

 Once you understand your responsibilities, and have created policies for your business, it's important to find ways to prevent issues before they develop into a complaint.

-Follow our tips below to help you prevent discrimination in the workplace.
+The following tips can help you prevent discrimination in the workplace.

 Educate your staff